sourcelabs-nl/graphql-presentation/README.md

 }
 ```

+## Questions?

-If you have any questions, send a mail to: info@sourcelabs.nl
+If you have any questions or maybe you want to request a presentation or workshop, then please send a mail to: info@sourcelabs.nl